 When a baby is breastfeeding correctly his tongue will cover his lower gum ridge or teeth (if he has teeth yet) and he will not be able to “bite” the breast without biting the underside of his own tongue.
 Not only this, his mother’s nipple will be deep in his mouth, safe from being bitten.
-However, if a baby is not using his tongue correctly or is attached to the breast with mostly nipple in his mouth instead of plenty of breast tissue (a shallow latch, it can feel like a baby is biting or clamping on the nipple.
+However, if a baby is not using his tongue correctly or is attached to the breast with mostly nipple in his mouth instead of plenty of breast tissue (a shallow latch)—it can feel like a baby is biting or clamping on the nipple.
 Later, especially during teething, some older babies may literally bite down on the nipple at some point during a feed.
 This is usually unintentional, they don’t know it will hurt!
 Depending on the reasons it happens or the reaction they get, this might become a game or a habit for a while.

 Newborn baby biting while breastfeeding

 Older baby biting while breastfeeding

 As it is biologically normal for a child to breastfeed for a few years, breastfeeding with teeth isn’t usually a problem.
 A baby can’t bite if he is feeding properly (explained above) and not all babies go through a phase of biting anyway.
 For those that do, biting usually happens while latching on at the start of a feed, during a break in the feed, or at the end of a breastfeed when they are falling asleep or feeling full.
 Some babies can tend to rest their top teeth on the breast during a feed causing indentations in the breast or grazing of the breast or nipple.
 As with newborn babies, a baby may change the way they breastfeed if they are in pain and “clamp” on to the breast.

 Most cases of biting can be stopped by either preventing a bite by watching very closely for the moment baby changes his tongue position, or by teaching a baby that biting hurts.